 A man sauntered into our neighborhood bike shop and examined the display of locks.
 He hefted the most impressive one, a massive, heavy chain, looked at the price tag and frowned.
 “I don’t know if I can afford it,” he said to the shop owner.

 “Can you afford to have your bike stolen?” the owner replied.

-Once you’ve decided to secure your bike, you’ll need a lock.
+The first step in securing your bike is choosing the right lock.
 There are several good options out there, depending on your needs.

 My childhood bike lock was a sparkly pink cable combination lock the thickness of a drinking straw.
 At some point, I realized it could be snipped in half with a pair of elementary school scissors.
 (The combination could also be inferred by the loud clicking sound that the correct numbers made.)
 Such locks are largely symbolic gestures.
 Flexible cable locks are easy to use and good for locking to difficult structures, but they often fall into this “easy to breach” category.
 In Amsterdam, I watched an enterprising gentleman whip out bolt cutters and chop my much sturdier cable lock in two casual strokes.